Corporate Retreat Catering: A 5-Step Guide to Planning a Summer Retreat

 Offsite Catering for Corporate Retreats: Practical Realities to Plan For

 Retreats often take place in locations that don’t function like traditional kitchens.
-Because of this, offsite corporate retreat catering depends on careful preparation and an understanding of the space.
+Because of this, catering for corporate retreats depends on careful preparation and an understanding of the space.
 When the culinary team knows what to expect, the meal holds its quality and guests can settle into it without disruption.

 Onsite realities that often guide the plan: